Fatigue, minor weight gain, depression, and brain fog may all be early warning signs of iodine deficiency.

 These side effects are not common, but if present they may indicate that you are taking too much iodine.

-Iodine plays a critical role in the function of thyroid hormone in your body.
+Iodine plays a critical role in the function of thyroid hormones in your body.

 In today’s world of soil depletion and poor nutrient intake from diets like the standard American diet, iodine deficiency is more common than once thought.